Code Sanitizer

 Next steps

-- Agent Firewall policy — tool-level access control for code-executing agents
+- Agent Firewall policy — control agent tool behavior around code execution

-- PII Detector policy — personal data detection in prose content
+- PII Detector policy — catch sensitive data outside code-like patterns

 - Policies overview — policy chain architecture